 Hindus believe that time is cyclical in nature and as such believe that although the world may be dissolved at the end of the Kali Yuga it will be re-initiated into the Kruta Yuga, the age of purity.
 The Catholic version at the end of time is finite in that God will establish a new kingdom for the chosen few after the world and the evil inhabitants are destroyed.
-Catholics timeline is also unknown, but it is believed that we are living in the end of times.
-The Hindus have set a number of years associated with their ages and the end of fourth age.
+Catholics' timeline is also unknown, but it is believed that we are living at the end of times.
+The Hindus have set a number of years associated with their ages and the end of the fourth age.

-When Kalki kills the enemy troops their soul was immediate purified so being killed by an incarnation of God was an advantage against those demonic beings that would otherwise not enter into the Brahma, or the Unseen Reality.
+When Kalki kills the enemy troops their soul was immediately purified so being killed by an incarnation of God was an advantage against those demonic beings that would otherwise not enter into the Brahma, or the Unseen Reality.
 This is in comparison to those who followed the Devil and his minions are thrown into the lake of fire.
-This is a very big difference between the Catholic and Hindu religion.
+This is a very big difference between the Catholic and Hindu religions.
 Catholicism believes in a realm called Hell where the damned are fated to live while the Hindus believe in reincarnation in an attempt to attain “moksha” or liberation of the soul.

 In the stories between the two heroes, Kalki seems to be more susceptible to injury than Christ.
-Kalki is some battles is either injured and in one killed, but resurrected.
-No such vulnerabilities are ever references towards Christ in John’s Book of Revelation.
+Kalki in some battles is either injured and in one killed, but resurrected.
+No such vulnerabilities are ever referenced towards Christ in John’s Book of Revelation.
 Kalki is said to shed his earthly form when he ascends to heaven while Christ is shown to keep his Earthly form when he first ascended to heaven after his resurrection and on his return during the end times.

 The similarities between Kalki and Jesus Christ, and their roles in the eschatology of Hinduism and Catholicism are striking, but have their own unique differences.
 Both religions having bloody battles with themes that good will overcome evil in the end.
 The major difference between the two being Hinduism’s cyclical nature of time.